danibram/trustly-client/README.md

 - **'withdraw'** : Create a refund request.
 - **'approveWithdrawal'** : Create a refund request.
 - **'denyWithdrawal'** : Create a refund request.
-- **'createNotificationResponse'** : Helper that verifies the data from truistly using the keys, and returns the data you need to response to every notification, returns an *object*.
+- **'createNotificationResponse'** : Helper that:
+    - Verify the signature and the data from trustly
+    - Compose the data you need to send to trustly to answer the notifications, it will be returned as an output fro this method

-The 2 basic methods are: **deposit**, **refund**.
-They uses the parameters described in trusty documentation. [here (trustly docs)](https://trustly.com/en/developer/api#/introduction)
+All trustly methods (deposit, refund, selectAccount, charge, withdraw, approveWithdrawal, denyWithdrawal) uses the parameters described in trusty documentation. [here (trustly docs)](https://trustly.com/en/developer/api#/introduction).
+If is something missing please make a pull request or write an issue.

-Then you have a method to handle the notifications: **'createNotificationResponse'**.
-Accepts a Json string or a Json with the notification, and returns you the correct data, then you simply need to send as a reponse in you notification listener. (see **test/test-notification-server.js** you have an example about it)
+Method **'createNotificationResponse'** accepts a Json string or a Json with the notification, and compose for you te correct response for Trustly.
+See **tests/notification-server/test-notification-server.js**, inside you have an already express server that you can deploy anywhere (dont forget to update with your configuration), and test the notifications.

-Also there are other functions to sign, verify the data, compose the request.
-Feel free to explore the code.
+Also it is exported helpers to sign, verify, interfaces, all configuration etc...
+So feel free to use it, if there is any doubt dont be shy, write an issue, a pull request or an email to me.

 ## Errors

-It will return always the same structure if an error happens:
+Managing errors is the key of a client, so for that trustly client always send the lastRequest and lastResponse (If there it be), and also i parse the most important parts for you according to the documentation, the final structure, is:

 ```javascript
     var error = {
         lastRequest: self._lastRequest,